Amalfi-Festival/amalfi-festival-org/_classes/choral-tour.md

 ## Tour Highlights

-Two concerts:
+Work with internationally acclaimed conductors and clinicians

+Perform in two concerts in historic venues in stunning locations:  c

-- Perform Vivaldi's ***Gloria*** and cathedral choral classics in the historic Basilica San Giovanni di Napoli for a gala concert sponsored by the International Rotary Club of Naples.
-An Italian chorus will be invited to join us.
+- Perform ***Gloria*** and cathedral choral classics in the historic Basilica San Giovanni di Napoli for a gala concert sponsored by the International Rotary Club of Naples.

 - Celebrate the 4th of July with a memorable concert --- **Independence Day Americana** --- with  Broadway hits, patriotic songs, and spirituals in the enchanting gardens of the Palazzo Mezzacapo --- a much anticipated evening for our Italian audiences!